How many gigs have you completed?

 What topics do you explore?

-I am working on topics such as culture/pop culture, food, gender and social awkwardness.
+I look at topics such as pop culture, food, gender and my social struggles.

 What are your aims in the comedy world?

 To have a run at the Soho Theatre.

 Best heckle moments?

 I have two, the first one is more weird than rude.
 In my set I used to dance to 'I've had the time of my life' from Dirty Dancing but at one venue a rowdy guy stuffed a £5 note down the top of my trousers like at a strip club.
 He tried to get the fiver back when I went offstage but I couldn't find it...result was my first paid gig.

 The second one is my first ever proper traditional heckle.
 At a gig there was a group of college kids at the back of the room and as I got on stage they shouted "I hope you're as funny as you look", to which I quickly retorted "I hope you're as shit as you look".
 Result - a round of applause.

 Worst heckle moments?